Handling OCR Drift and Layout Shifts in Scanned Lease Documents

 import logging

-from typing import Dict, Tuple, List, Optional
+from typing import Dict, Tuple, Optional

 logging.basicConfig(level=logging.INFO, format="%(levelname)s: %(message)s")